 Changed in version 2.0: Changed signature for parameter callback to also be passed the parameter.
-In click 2.0, the old callback format will still work, but it will raise a warning to give you change to migrate the code easier.
+In Click 2.0, the old callback format will still work, but it will raise a warning to give you change to migrate the code easier.

 - param_decls the parameter declarations for this option or argument.
 This is a list of flags or argument names. - type the type that should be used.
 Either a ParamType or a Python type.
 The later is converted into the former automatically if supported. - required controls if this is optional or not. - default the default value if omitted.
 This can also be a callable, in which case it's invoked when the default is needed without any arguments. - callback a callback that should be executed after the parameter was matched.
 This is called as fn(ctx, param, value) and needs to return the value.
-Before click 2.0, the signature was (ctx, value). - nargs the number of arguments to match.
-If not 1 the return value is a tuple instead of single value. - metavar how the value is represented in the help page. - expose_value if this is True then the value is passed onwards to the command callback and stored on the context, otherwise it's skipped. - is_eager eager values are processed before non eager ones.
+Before Click 2.0, the signature was (ctx, value). - nargs the number of arguments to match.
+If not 1 the return value is a tuple instead of single value.
+The default for nargs is 1 (except if the type is a tuple, then it's the arity of the tuple). - metavar how the value is represented in the help page. - expose_value if this is True then the value is passed onwards to the command callback and stored on the context, otherwise it's skipped. - is_eager eager values are processed before non eager ones.
 This should not be set for arguments or it will inverse the order of processing. - envvar a string or list of strings that are environment variables that should be checked.